Connecticut Leads the Nation in Teacher Workforce Innovation.

 2X

-Newly hired teachers are twice as likely to be teachers of color compared to the overall teaching workforce.
+Newly hired teachers in Connecticut are twice as likely to be teachers of color.
 Current seniority-based layoff policies threaten to disproportionately push them out.

 What’s At Stake